 After we captured a huge range of expressions and angles from the talent at both locations, the client and agency chose their selects, which were then sent to editing done by the fine folks at Wet Noodles, before final delivery to the client.

-The photos below will be used in print and collateral throughout the Western U.S. for FirstBank.
+The photos were used in print and collateral throughout the Western U.S. for FirstBank.